Academic departments and courses

 ART 408 Advanced Graphic Design 3

-Students concentrate on developing skill in various areas of interest.
-Projects from GC and the Goshen community are used with input and critique from students and instructor.
+This course expands on previous graphic design knowledge and skills.
+It emphasizes research and analysis throughout the design processes, leading to creative conceptualization and working design/communication solutions.
 Projects are chosen with the purpose of developing experience in working with clients and portfolio development.
 Graphic design courses must be taken in sequence.
 Prerequisite: Art 308 and Art 101 or 107.

 ART 410 Senior Seminar 3